Gösgen Nuclear Power Plant: Acceptance

 In the 1970s the opposition to the construction of new plants increased in importance.
 Despite the accident at the Lucens Nuclear Power Plant, the debate mostly regarded technical aspects such as the construction of facilities in densely populated areas or the cooling system.
 Numerous were the concerns about an overexploitation of the Aar and Rhine waters, already used for the cooling of the Beznau and Mühleberg stations and in numerous hydroelectric plants.
 In March 1971 the Federal Council forbade the use of river water for direct cooling of new plants.
 Since the KKG should also have been cooled by the Aar, the project had to be adapted by adding the cooling tower.

 With the submission of the construction request in 1972 numerous formal oppositions were presented by groups and individuals at federal, cantonal, and communal level.
 All were rejected and construction started in 1973.
 In the meantime the oil crisis and the resulting awareness of the need of an energy mix diversification decreased the resistance to nuclear power.

 The confrontation revived in summer 1977.
 Over the Pentecost weekend around 3000 opponents a day participated to a protest march towards the plant construction site.
-On 25 June 1977 2000-3000 activists tried to occupy the accesses to the KKG and had to be dispersed by the police.
+On 25 June 1977, at least 2,000 activists tried to occupy the accesses to the KKG and had to be dispersed by the police.
 The same scuffles took place two weeks later between 6000 demonstrators and 1000 policemen.
 Still the plant got the authorization to start operation in 1979.
 The continual strong opposition to the KKG induced the federal authorities in 1980 to call a hearing about the plant safety.
 They concluded that the plant satisfied all legal requirements and could continue operation.
 In April 1981 the last formal oppositions were rejected by the Federal Council, putting an end to a decade of intense confrontation.

 The Chernobyl disaster rekindled the opposition to nuclear power, which led in 1987 to a cantonal initiative for shutting down the KKG.
 This was eventually rejected by the Solothurn citizens with a 73% majority.
 Except for the 10 year building suspension for new plants of 1990, approved by the 52.5%, the same fate has been reserved by the cantonal population to all other federal initiatives proposing anticipated shutdowns or moratoria.
 In 2007 the cantonal parliament entrusted the government to act in order to promote the building of a new plant in the Niederamt region, between Olten and Aarau.